netrisai/docs/sandbox/Sandbox12/onprem-k8s.rst

   NAME                      STATE     BGP STATE                                       PORT STATE   NEIGHBOR AS   LOCAL ADDRESS      REMOTE ADDRESS     AGE iris-isp2-ipv4-customer   enabled   bgp: Established; prefix: 160; time: 00:01:27   Link Up      65007         45.38.161.126/30   45.38.161.125/30   2m3s

-Feel free to use the import annotation for this BGP if you created it from the controller web interface previously.
+Feel free to use the import annotation for this BGP if you created it from the Netris Controller web interface previously.

-Return to the Netris UI and navigate to **Net / Topology** to see the new BGP neighbor you created.
+Return to the Netris Controller and navigate to **Net → Topology** to see the new BGP neighbor you created.

-Importing existing resources from Netris Controller to Kubernetes
+Importing Existing Resources from Netris Controller to Kubernetes
 -----------------------------------------------------------------

-And one more time about importing resources.
-You can import any custom resources, already created from the Netris Controller to k8s by adding this annotation:
+You can import any custom resources already created from the Netris Controller to k8s by adding the following annotation:

 .. code-block:: yaml

   resource.k8s.netris.ai/import: "true"

-Otherwise, if try to apply them w/out "import" annotation, the Netris Operator will complain that the resource with such name or specs already exists.
+Otherwise, if try to apply them without the "import" annotation, the Netris Operator will complain that the resource with such name or specs already exists.

 After importing resources to k8s, they will belong to the Netris Operator, and you won’t be able to edit/delete them directly from the Netris Controller web interface, because the Netris Operator will put everything back, as declared in the custom resources.

 Reclaim Policy
 --------------

 There is also one useful annotation.
-So suppose you want to remove some custom resource from k8s, and want to prevent its deletion from the controller, for that you can use "reclaimPolicy" annotation:
+So suppose you want to remove some custom resource from k8s, and want to prevent its deletion from the Netris Controller, for that you can use "reclaimPolicy" annotation:

 .. code-block:: yaml

   resource.k8s.netris.ai/reclaimPolicy: "retain"

 Just add this annotation in any custom resource while creating it.
 Or if the custom resource has already been created, change the ``"delete"`` value to ``"retain"`` for key ``resource.k8s.netris.ai/reclaimPolicy`` in the resource annotation.
-After that, you’ll be able to delete any Netris Custom Resource from Kubernetes, and it won’t be deleted from the controller.
+After that, you’ll be able to delete any Netris Custom Resource from Kubernetes, and it won’t be deleted from the Netris Controller.

 .. seealso::